-You may have strong nursing skills, but often that is not enough to get a job or maintain it afterwards.
-You may need more training or skills upgrading, especially in regards to your soft skills.
+You may have strong nursing skills, but often that is not enough to get a job or maintain it afterward.
+You may need more training or skills upgrading, especially in regard to your soft skills.

 Having strong skills in one or both of Canada’s official languages – English or French –is extremely important as well for your future in Canada.
 Whether you choose to focus on learning or improving English or French will depend on which of the two languages most people speak in the area where you live.

 You may be eligible for Language Instruction for Newcomers to Canada (LINC) program.
 Otherwise, you can find other free or affordable classes in English as a Second Language (ESL) or French as a Second Language (FSL) classes through school boards or settlement agencies.